Synco Chemical Corporation Marks 30th Anniversary

 Considered Relocating off Long Island

-While it may be hard to believe in today’s service-based
+While it may be hard to believe in today’s service-based economy, there still

 retained some of its original employees and has never had a lay-off.

 Furthermore, founders, President Sal Randisi Sr. and his wife, Treasurer Hilda